Share

 Image from StableDiffusion +MstrongStarkiller

-The Canal city of Panvel at the edge of the Mumbai Metropolitan Region.
-The city was almost completely rebuilt following the great flood of 2351 AD (Mendel, 382 AT) In the background, the artificial mountain of Himasparsh (part of the Lay Bhari Adventure resort) is seen towering over the Sahyadri Ranges
+The canal city of Panvel at the edge of the Mumbai Metropolitan Region.
+The city was almost completely rebuilt following the great flood of 2351 CE (Mendel, 382 AT).
+In the background, the artificial mountain of Himasparsh (part of the Lay Bhari Adventure resort) is seen towering over the Sahyadri Ranges

 Energy and Resource Production